 Today we are discussing five ASX sanitizer stocks: Zoono Group Ltd (ASX: ANO), Holista CollTech Ltd (ASX: HCT), Biotron ltd (ASX: BIT), Food Revolution Group Ltd (ASX:FDO) and Aeris Environmental (ASX:AEI).

-Moreover, ZNO announced on Friday how its “Zoono’s Z-71 Microbe Shield hand sanitiser” is more than 99.99% effective against the coronavirus.
+Moreover, ZNO released a statment on Friday on how its “Zoono’s Z-71 Microbe Shield hand sanitiser” is more than 99.99% effective against the coronavirus.
 In turn, the investors rallied behind ZNO causing a 19% increase on Friday.
 Thus, if the coronavirus fears continue this week then ZNO is one to watch.

 Holista CollTech Ltd (ASX: HCT)